Viva Technology: 2023

 In June 2023, for the seventh edition of VivaTech, big names in global tech are expected such as Elon Musk, head of Tesla, SpaceX and Twitter, and Yann LeCun, chief scientist of Meta's AI department.
 The President of the French Republic Emmanuel Macron is going there again.
 Bernard Arnault, president of LVMH, as well as Dan Schulman, president of PayPal, and Christel Heydemann, general manager of Orange, are among the speakers.

 The edition reached a record by attracting more than 150,000 visitors over the entire duration of the event, almost 60,000 more than during the previous edition.
 The number of visitors to Viva Tech thus exceeds for the year 2023 that of CES, a benchmark show in the field of new technologies, organized each year in Las Vegas.

 2024

-The eight edition of VivaTech was held from 22 to 25 May at Paris Expo Porte de Versailles, and attracted more than 165,000 visitors, from 160+ nationalities, over the four days of the event, setting another attendance record.
-Elon Musk virtually attended vivatech and shared his personal vision as well as the advances made by his companies in the field of Artificial Intelligence, which have been the subject of much debate.
+The eighth edition of VivaTech was held from 22nd to 25th of May at the Paris Expo Porte de Versailles, and attracted more than 165,000 visitors from 160+ nationalities over the four days of the event, setting another attendance record.
+Elon Musk virtually attended VivaTech and shared his personal vision as well as the advances made by his companies in the field of Artificial Intelligence, which have been the subject of much debate.
 Japan was honored as the country of the year.

+2025

+The 2025 edition of VivaTech, held from June 11th to the 14th, continued the upward trajectory of attendance.
+More than 180,000 visitors (15,000 more than the previous edition) from over 170 countries gathered at the Paris Expo Porte de Versailles.
+14,000+ startups exhibited, with representatives from industry leaders and key tech companies like L'Oréal, BNP Paribas, AWS, IBM, and more.
+Many high-profile speakers attended as well, including NVIDIA CEO Jensen Huang, Mistral AI CEO Arthur Mensch, LVMH's Bernard Arnault, along with many others.